 - They don’t bark.
 Instead, a Basenji makes a series of sounds called yodels.
 You can read more about why the Basenji dog can’t bark here (PDF).

 - Basenji originated from Central Africa.
-They thrive in many places in Africa, including Congo, Sudan and even as far north as Egypt.
+They thrive in many of the 54 countries in Africa, including Congo, Sudan and even as far north as Egypt.

 - This is one of the popular, medium-size, non-shedding dogs.
 Other medium-sized hypoallergenic dogs include the Standard Poodle, Xoloitzcuintle (Mexican hairless dog), Soft Coated Wheaten Terrier and the Tibetan Terrier.